1 March 2017

 “Though the absolute numbers might not justify a population screening approach… we propose that personal and lifestyle risk factors, abdominal symptoms and family history of colorectal cancer be incorporated into a primary healthcare screening profile to identify those young adults most at risk for colorectal cancer who would benefit from a colonoscopy.”

-The Jodi Lee Foundation works hard to increase awareness through initiatives like the Workplace Prevention Program and campaigns like Trust Your Gut and welcomes the development of such a screening profiles to prevent the needless loss of young lives to bowel cancer.
+The Jodi Lee Bowel Cancer Foundation works hard to increase awareness through initiatives like the Workplace Prevention Program and campaigns like Trust Your Gut and welcomes the development of such a screening profiles to prevent the needless loss of young lives to bowel cancer.

 To find out more on Associate Professor Joanne Young’s current research click here.